beyondgrep/ack1/ack-names.markdown

 # Ideas

+erg -- Relates to doing work.
+Downside is that it's all left-hand.

 rst -- follows the standard of TCP flags like ack, pronounceable as "rist", easy to type, I don't like the lack of vowel.

 xoa -- singularly mine, no conflicts, but not pronouncable.  "zoe-uh"?